-Nancy Wojtas is a Partner at Cooley LLP, an international law firm, and has served as counsel in connection with corporate governance matters, acquisitions, dispositions, mergers, private and public offerings, joint ventures, venture capital and bank financings, proxy contests, cryptocurrency offerings and going private transactions.
+Nancy Wojtas is a Partner at Cooley LLP, an international law firm, and is the Chair of the Blockchain Technology and Tokenization Group and has served as counsel in connection with corporate governance matters, acquisitions, dispositions, mergers, private and public offerings, joint ventures, venture capital and bank financings, proxy contests, cryptocurrency offerings and going private transactions.

 Nancy began her career with the Securities and Exchange Commission in the Division of Trading and Markets and she later served as counsel to the Chairman of the Commission.

 Nancy was recognized as Lawyer of the Year in Corporate Governance in Palo Alto by The Best Lawyers in America in 2013.
 She has been recognized as a leading lawyer by The Best Lawyers in America in Corporate Governance from 2007-2022 and in its 2016 “Women Lawyer of the Year” awards.